Immigrant Legal Services

 Please call first to schedule an appointment because we are not generally able to take walk-ins.
 However, if you are in an emergency situation involving the threat of immediate violence, we will attend to you immediately.
 You may also schedule an appointment by emailing info@elpueblo-ms.org.

 The majority of our cases are humanitarian-based, and we prioritize helping immigrant survivors who have faced persecution, child abuse, domestic violence, sexual assault, human trafficking, or other violent crimes, to obtain lawful immigration status.
-Our legal staff provides limited direct legal representation in immigration court proceedings and submits immigration applications to U.S. Citizenship and Immigration Services for those who qualify for an immigration benefit under the Immigration and Nationality Act (INA) based on their status as a victim of domestic violence, sexual assault, stalking or human trafficking who cooperated with law enforcement; a victim of battery or extreme cruelty by a U.S. Citizen or Lawful Permanent Resident spouse or parent; or a child of abuse, abandonment, or neglect by one or both parents.
+Our legal staff provides limited direct legal representation in immigration court proceedings and submits immigration applications to U.S. Citizenship and Immigration Services for those who qualify for an immigration benefit under the Immigration and Nationality Act (INA) based on their status as a victim of domestic violence, sexual assault, stalking or human trafficking, and who cooperated with law enforcement; a victim of battery or extreme cruelty by a U.S. Citizen or Lawful Permanent Resident spouse or parent; or a child who has suffered abuse, abandonment, or neglect by one or both parents.
 Additionally, at El Pueblo, we believe all people should be treated justly, with respect and dignity.
-Detained immigrants with mental health issues face insurmountable barriers without the appropriate representation and assistance.
-Through generous funding from ACACIA, El Pueblo’s contract attorney Sophie Woodruff and her team represent people with severe mental health issues who are detained at LaSalle and Oakdale immigration detention centers.
-We are very grateful and proud of Sophie for this much-needed work and commitment to this vulnerable population.
+Detained immigrants with mental health issues face insurmountable barriers without the appropriate representation and assistance, and through generous funding from ACACIA, we provide this extremely vulnerable group with legal representation.